 At Goolma you will find a very small settlement with a public toilet, hall, a few houses, and a hotel, though presently closed.
-Water is available at the toilets but not the best taste!
-Alternatively, there is water available from the tank at the Goolma Hall.
-Both sources of water are untreated - boil or use some other forms of purification.
+The Goolma Hall is managed by the Goolma Amenities committee.
+The black tank on the Goolma hall has a tap and you can get rainwater there to fill any water bottles.
+There is an e-bike recharging point at the Goolma Hall - cost a gold coin donation.